 Live Composer might be free, but it’s proven a capable option for drag-and-drop page building, especially among beginners looking for basic functionality to start.
 The builder incorporates a classic drag-and-drop editor, along with an array of multiple page element modules and 2 basic themes to place them inside.

-While somewhat limited in out-of-the-box capabilities, Live Composer offers a package of premium extensions and an integration with WooCommerce for an additional price.
+What we like: While somewhat limited in out-of-the-box capabilities, Live Composer is still a solid free page builder.
+It also offers a package of premium extensions and an integration with WooCommerce for an additional price.

 Price: Free.
 Premium extensions and WooCommerce integration can be added, starting at $49 each for one site.